 It can be extremely frustrating for singers to practice for months or even years only to find that they are even worse than when they had begun to practice singing.
 Every singer’s improvement scale should be steady, with a slight incline, and once they find their voice they should notice a significant improvement in the quality of their voice and their singing.
 When you are not getting better at singing after several months or even getting worse at it, that is called hitting a brick wall.

 If you have hit a brick wall in your progress, or you even find yourself only getting worse at singing, then don’t worry I got your back.
-Below I will show the most likely reasons why you are not getting better, but remember, the most important thing which you have as a singer is time, so use it wisely.
+Below I will show the most likely reasons why you are not getting better, but remember, the most important thing you have as a singer is time, so use it wisely.
 If you want to get better at singing, then I highly recommend you to check out my recent article How to sing better ( Top 47 Tips and Industry Secrets ).

 The main reason why you are getting worse at singing is that you have no consistency in your singing practices.
 Singing is just like diet and fitness, you will have to be consistent with it or else you won’t see any results.
 A lot of singers claim to practice every month, but what they are really doing is practicing once in a while, like 3-4 times a month and they are simply waiting for time to pass and get better.